zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/deploy-scripts.md

 These scripts are experimental and will be improved a lot in future.

+1. `cd zowe-rest-api-sample-spring`
-1. `npm install`
+2. `npm install`
-2. Create a `deploy/config/local.ts`
+3. `npm run init`
+4. Edit `deploy-config.json5`
-3. Create a z/OSMF profile with zowe CLI
+5. Create a z/OSMF profile with zowe CLI
-4. Mount a ZFS
+6. Mount a zFS file system
-5. `npm run upload`
+7. `npm run upload`

 ## Upload and Build Using make